binpacking-uanl/AMPL/README.md

 # AMPL
-Models in AMPL\BARON modeling language
+Models in AMPL\BARON mathematical modeling language

 This is a repository of the vertices approach modeling using BARON Software from AMPL